A week after blast, Beirut pauses to remember the dead

 At that moment Tuesday, church bells tolled and mosque loudspeakers recited a call to prayer.

-Hundreds marched through the streets of Gemayze carrying portraits of the dead.
+Hundreds marched through the streets of the hard-hit neighborhood of Gemayze carrying portraits of the dead before a candlelight vigil after dusk near the port.

 “He knew,” read a poster bearing President Michel Aoun’s picture.